KratosMultiphysics/KratosSalomePlugin/tui_examples/cantilever/README.md

+## Cantilever

-This example represents a simple cantilever beam, fixed on one side and loaded on the other side It is modelled once with hexahedral and once with tetrahedral solid elements
+This example represents a simple cantilever beam, fixed on one side and loaded on the other side\
+It is modelled once with hexahedral and once with tetrahedral solid elements.

 <img src="media/mesh_hexa.png" width="200">
+Hexahedral Elements

 <img src="media/mesh_tetra.png" width="200">

-Execute Salome with: `python3 ../../execute_in_salome.py ~/software/SALOME/SALOME-9.3.0-UB16.04-SRC/salome salome_cantilever_tetra.py`

-And then run Kratos
+Tetrahedral Elements

+After executing Salome with either `salome_cantilever_tetra.py` or `salome_cantilever_hexa.py` the provided Kratos files can be used to run this example.